luizgdsmdev/Wreck-It-Ralph-game-javascript-css-html/README.md

 # Wreck-It-Ralph Game

-A browser-based game inspired by the movie *Wreck-It Ralph*, built using HTML, CSS, and JavaScript.
+A browser-based game inspired by the movie *Wreck-It Ralph* that includes memes, built using HTML, CSS, and JavaScript.

 *live link*: https://luizgdsmdev.github.io/Wreck-It-Ralph-game-javascript-css-html/